-I didn’t actually gave it too much thought at that point, so when my gynae said that all’s good – i’m happy!
-Until my visit at the 32nd week that she arranged for an iron level test to be done, just to make sure it’s a-ok at the third trimester.
+I didn’t actually give it too much thought at that point, so when my gynae said that all’s good – I was happy!
+Until my visit at the 32nd week that she arranged for an iron level test to be done, just to make sure it’s a-ok at the 3rd trimester.

 I’ve asked around, but other friends did not go through it during this stage of their pregnancies; it’s more of a routine step for my gynae so it may differ from doctors to doctors too.
 Unfortunately, for me, my iron level fell quite abit.
 From 11.6 (the healthy level is 12) during the first trimester, to 9.5 now.
-Then comes another bag of supplements to take again, in addition to the rest! *Grrrr*
+I was given another bag of supplements to take again, in addition to the rest! *Grrrr*

 2 weeks later, a re-test was done.
-And guess what?
+But, guess what?
 It dipped minutely to 9.4 despite the pills!
-Oh horror, having to battle with constipation was bad enough, now another headache?!
+Oh the horror, having to battle with constipation was bad enough, now another headache?!

-Just to clarify, the iron pills were supposed to be less-constipation-inducing (according to the nurse, lesser complaints LOL), since I was already plagued with bowel movement issues before pregnancy, and during pregnancy it got a little worse.
+Just to clarify, I was prescribed with the iron pills that were supposed to be less-constipation-inducing (according to the nurse, lesser complaints LOL), since I was already plagued with bowel movement issues before pregnancy, and during pregnancy, it got a little worse.

 So how now, brown cow??